Symonds Yat

 Landowners cannot normally restrict CRoW access on the basis of hazards arising from natural features in the landscape.

-Following a Freedom of Information request submitted by a climber the BMC have been able to see the report on which the current closures are based.
-The report outlines that these rocks as a natural feature of the landscape are prone to continual erosion, which by nature cannot be predicted with total certainty, whilst highlighting which areas appear most and least prone to further erosion.
-It then goes on to state that these risks are unacceptable ones for climbers to take anywhere on the crag, and on this basis the whole crag should be restricted until this can be remedied.
-These are facts that are known to rock climbers and are worked with to a greater or lesser extent on all crags.
-As such the BMC consider the commission and use of this sort of risk assessment as justification for an open ended full ban by a major landowner to represent a serious precedent for crag access generally.
-The BMC does not consider the current restriction justified or proportionate.
+Following a Freedom of Information request submitted by a climber the BMC were able to study the report on which the current closures are based.
+The report outlined that these rocks are prone to continual erosion, which by nature cannot be predicted with total certainty, whilst highlighting which areas appear most and least prone to further erosion.
+It then goes on to state that these risks are unacceptable ones for climbers to take, and on this basis the whole crag should be restricted until this can be remedied.
+As rock climbers we understand these to be facts that are worked with to a greater or lesser extent on all crags.
+The BMC did not therefore consider the whole crag restriction justified or proportionate.
+Additionally, the BMC considered the commission and use of such a report by a major landowner to represent an unwelcome precedent for crag access generally.

 from 22/10/2024